210041258/CityFlow-generated-001/simulation/frontend_replay/current-test/output/readme.md

 ## Mathematical Methodology & Model Selection

 ### Goal
-The pipeline attempts to determine the most plausible functional form governing the evolution of vehicle counts over frames.
-It compares multiple regression models and selects the best one using **information criteria** that balance goodness-of-fit against model complexity.
+Select a functional form that explains how the vehicle count evolves over frames, while avoiding overfitting.

+This report compares candidate models using **information criteria** (AIC/BIC), which trade off:
+- **fit quality** (how close the model is to the data)
+- **model complexity** (how many parameters the model uses)

 ### Models considered
 1. **Linear** (constant growth)